[3.9] Slayer Lightning Strike | Inpulsa + Storm's Gift | Insane clear-speed | All end-game content

 This build utilizes fully elemental converted Lightning Strike skill to reach one of the highest levels of map clear and still have optimal single target dps.

 Taking into account Lightning Strike skill mechanics this build could be considered a middle ground between melee and ranged, thus allowing fun and unique playing experience.

 For someone who needs some short demonstrations:

 I'm sorry for bad quality and lags - my old laptop is by no means suitable for professional video editing.

 I will discuss passive tree later but if you can sort everything out yourself here's my PoB link:

 Obviously, this is an ideal boss damage that is nowhere near the usual one.
-For Uber Elder fight you should have around 1.5 mil DPS without charges and most temporary buffs.
+You still would have around 1.5 mil stable dps.